crush-157/CloudTestDrive/accs-psm/README.md

 	}
 	[oracle@localhost cloud.demos]$

-Now the **tomcat** application is ready again to serve requests using 1GB memory.
+Now the application is ready again to serve requests using 1GB memory.